-When thinking about going to college, there are many things to consider, not least of which is tuition cost.
-If you are looking for online colleges that are tuition free in the USA, this article will provide you with some excellent options.
-The concept of online tuition free colleges is all about making higher education accessible to as many students as possible.
+When considering going to college, there are many things to consider, not least of which is tuition cost.
+If you are looking for tuition-free online colleges in the USA, this article will provide you with some excellent options.
+Online tuition-free colleges are all about making higher education accessible to as many students as possible.
 Many colleges and universities in the country offer options for scholarships and tuition waivers, and even a few free online college courses.
 Some are totally focused on offering free tuition programs online to all.

-Some of these online tuition free colleges are non-profits, and some are community colleges.
+Some of these online tuition-free colleges are non-profits, and some are community colleges.
 Still others are small and local universities.
-You might even be surprised by some Ivy league names in the list as well.
-They have some solid online degree programs to help college students get the education they deserve and not let the lack of finances stand in the way of their success.
+You might even be surprised by some Ivy league names on the list as well.
+They have some solid online degree programs to help college students get the education they deserve and not let the lack of finances hinder their success.

 The criteria for admission into these tuition-free college online degree programs differ.
 So do the requirements for getting an online college degree for free.
-College students have to research the school, admissions, and degree criteria thoroughly.
+College students must thoroughly research the school, admissions, and degree criteria.
 Some offer free tuition to all qualified college students, some to U.S. citizens or permanent residents only, and others to national and global students.

 #25 Alice Lloyd College

 Pippa Passes, KY